-C403.2.Energy recovery
+C403.2.7 Energy recovery

-C403.2..1 Energy recovery ventilation systems.
-Any system with minimum outside air requirements at design conditions greater than 5,000 CFM or any system required by Table C403.2.shall include an energy recovery system.
+C403.2.7.1 Energy recovery ventilation systems.
+Any system with minimum outside air requirements at design conditions greater than 5,000 CFM or any system required by Tables C403.2.7(1) and C403.2.7(2) shall include an energy recovery system.
 The energy recovery system shall have the capability to provide a change in the enthalpy of the outdoor air supply of not less than 50 percent of the difference between the outdoor air and return air enthalpies, at design conditions.
-Where an air economizer is required, the energy recovery system shall include a bypass or controls which permit operation of the economizer as required by Section C403..
+Where an air economizer is required, the energy recovery system shall include a bypass or controls which permit operation of the economizer as required by Section C403.3.
 Where a single room or space is supplied by multiple units, the aggregate ventilation (cfm) of those units shall be used in applying this requirement.